-This person oversees employee learning.
+- This person oversees employee learning.
 Working closely with the PM and Communications Lead, they strategize on which content to develop, when to deliver it and how.
-Testing Leads: Iulia Zavodov and Elizabeth Fuenzalida This role oversees the project activities where software testing occurs.
+Testing Leads: Iulia Zavodov and Elizabeth Fuenzalida - This role oversees the project activities where software testing occurs.
 This happens at multiple points throughout the project in different ways.
 The primary responsibility is to ensure testing is happening, issues are being reported correctly and troubleshoot tester issues.
-Data & Reporting Lead: Greg Schmidt This person is responsible for identifying and developing queries for the college.
-Security Lead: John Ip This role assigns user security codes.
+Data & Reporting Lead: Greg Schmidt This person is responsible for identifying and developing gueries for the college - This person is responsible for identifying and developing queries for the college.
+Security Lead: John Ip - This role assigns user security codes.
 They are involved in system integration testing and user acceptance testing.
 They help with auditing, troubleshoot security issues, and train the help desk staff on how to troubleshoot security issues.
-Pillar Leads These people are the primary decision-makers for project tasks and activities.
-They have the most details on ctcLink functionality.
-Campus Solutions: Steve Downing Financial Aid: Melanie Ruiz Student Financials: Jennifer McMillan Human Capital Management: Alicia Tarigan Continuing Education: Lisa Corcoran State Board of Community and Technical Colleges (SBCTC) This is the group responsible for overseeing the implementation of ctcLink across 34 colleges in Washington State.
+Pillar Leads - These people are the primary decision-makers for project tasks and activities.
+They have the most details on ctcLink functionality. o Campus Solutions: Steve Downing o Financial Aid: Melanie Ruiz Student Financials: Jennifer McMillan o Finance: Jennifer McMillan Human Capital Management: Alicia Tarigan o Continuing Education: Lisa Corcoran State Board of Community and Technical Colleges (SBCTC) - This is the group responsible for overseeing the implementation of ctcLink across 34 colleges in Washington State.
 They set the timeline.
 They give the PM and SMEs the tools and knowledge to do project tasks and activities.
 Communication with SBCTC should go through the PM.
-Who to contact with concerns Concerns should be raised to the Project Manager and/or Executive Sponsor.
-Both PM and ES encourage feedback and hope to have honest communication regarding any concerns you may have.
-Who needs to be involved & at what degree Involvement varies by role.
-Every staff, faculty and student will be affected by the change to ctcLink, but only those who have been identified by the Pillar Leads or other leaders as Subject Matter Experts (SMEs) are in close contact with the PM about project activities.
-Everyone across campus will be notified when it is time to participate.
+Who to contact with Concerns should be raised to the Project Manager and/or Executive Sponsor.
+Both PM and ES concerns encourage feedback and hope to have honest communication regarding any concerns you may have.
+Who needs to be Involvement varies by role.
+Every staff, faculty and student will be affected by the change to involved & at what ctcLink, but only those who have been identified by the Pillar Leads or other leaders as degree Subject Matter Experts (SMEs) are in close contact with the PM about project activities. uegree Everyone across campus will be notified when it is time to participate.
 Participation will come in the form of info sessions, surveys, and trainings.
 Aside from presentations at all-campus meetings, participation will primarily occur within the last few months of the project.
 In the case of Bellevue College this is August, September, and part of October 2021.
-What to message to employees A 2011 study done by Prosci found that managers are the preferred sender of change messages related to how a change impacts an employee personally.
-In your role as a communicator, your direct employees want you to tell them: The reasons BC is moving to ctcLInk Timeline, details of project activities What's in it for them: why it will be an upgrade to their job How their job will change: the upsides and downsides How to change their work to incorporate ctcLink successfully If you are unable to answer their questions, that's okay.
+What to message to A 2011 study done by Prosci found that managers are the preferred sender of change employees messages related to how a change impacts an employee personally.
+In your role as a communicator, your direct employees want you to tell them: - The reasons BC is moving to ctcLlnk - Timeline, details of project activities - What's in it for them: why it will be an upgrade to their job - How their job will change: the upsides and downsides - How to change their work to incorporate ctcLink successfully If you are unable to answer their questions, that's okay.
 You should always feel welcome to contact the Project Manager or Pillar Leads with questions.
+1